flametuner/picasso/README.md

 # Picasso

 Create NFTs from Blender files using Blend My NFT addon and Kubernetes.
+This project was inspirated by the Gitlab Runner where you can create CI/CD jobs on demand.

+I used this project to render 12k NFTs (2000x) in about 3 hours using 64 T4 GPUs in GCP.
 ## Prerequisites
 - Kubernetes
 - Python 3
 - Blender 3.0

 ## Installing Kubernetes Resources